holmesrichards/clock/README.md

 * Rotary encoder to set clock speed and other parameters.
 * Tap button for a different way to set clock speed.
 * OLED for display of speed and settings menu.
-* Two speed modes: ANY mode, to set any whole number of beats per minute (BPM) from 8 to 928, and MM (Maelzel Metronome) mode, to more quickly set standard MM values and generalizations of these from 7.5 (= 60 ÷ 8) to 928 (= 116 × 8) BPM.
+* Two speed modes: INT mode, to set any whole number of beats per minute (BPM) from 8 to 928, and MM (Maelzel Metronome) mode, to more quickly set standard MM values and generalizations of these from 7.5 (= 60 ÷ 8) to 928 (= 116 × 8) BPM.
 * Clock pulse width (duty cycle) variable from 5% to 95%.
 * Interrupt based timer code for accuracy.